ayushflows/Alloan.ai-Stock-Graph-Assesment/README.md

 - Created a dynamically updating graph for the selected stock and duration.
 - Ensured the application is responsive and visually appealing.
 - Used Redux Toolkit for state management and thunk for API calls.
+- Implemented Firebase authentication for Google Sign-In or user can log in / sign up using their email.

 ## Technology Used